 Other Types Of Delay

-While the above types of delay largely represent the most common methods of achieving delay sounds in music, there are plenty of other less common methods out there.
+While the above types of delay primarily represent the most common methods of achieving delayed sounds in music, there are plenty of other less common methods.

 These different “types” of delay are all usually based around the principles found in the three major types, and can all be created with delay units of the above 3 archetypes.

-Slapback Delay/Echo is a short, single repeat echoed effect that was commonly used in the 1950s in Rock and Roll as a vocal and guitar effect.
+Slapback Delay/Echo is a short, single repeat echo effect commonly used in the 1950s in Rock and Roll as a vocal and guitar effect.

 Because the short delay time adds extra energy and excitement, it’s a fantastic trick for drawing attention to a sound.
-The single repeat means that it doesn’t create a big washy trail behind you as you play.
+The single repeat doesn’t create a big washy trail behind you as you play.